Your geology, right now.

 There’s more.
 Tap a fossil collection to see its details, including its location, age, and a list of species.
 Tap a species to see its classification, its first and last occurrence in the Paleobiology Database, and a list of its species.

 Mancos is great for road trips.
-Turn on GPS tracking at the top of the map, and Mancos will update your geology every half-mile.
-You'll know the geology every step of the way!
+Turn on GPS tracking in the upper right of the screen, and Mancos will update your geology every half-mile.
+You’ll know the geology every step of the way, and you can even ask Mancos (in Settings) to speak the geology as you go!